-The EagleSat is a research and design lab for the EagleSat space grant project.
-The first CubeSat design is to create a testbed to analyze the degradation of data on the current solid-state memory devices used today, such as flash memory, SD cards, memory sticks, etc.
+The EagleSat Lab is a research and design lab for the EagleSat space grant project.
+The team is currently working on EaglSat-2, with a payload designed as to analyze the degradation of memory and data on the current solid-state memory devices used today, such as flash memory, SD cards, memory sticks, etc. The payload is called the Memory Degradation Experiment.
+Computer memory types being tested are Flash, Ferroelectric RAM, Magnetoresistive RAM and Static RAM.

 Descriptions of modulation formats and communication protocols for EagleSat-2